Dienstag, 25. Januar 2022

 by José Manuel Araque

-From October through December the three Canaro brothers played in New York.
-Meanwhile in Paris, in November, the journal Comœdia published a glowing review of The Black Bottom Follies at the reopening of the Apollo, where the Demare-led Orchestra opened for Sam Wooding's Jazz players and Mistinguett danced.
-Demare's father Domingo also joined the group, he was a violinist.
-Demare's mother traveled too.
+From October to December 1926 Canaro and his brothers played at the Mirador Club in New York.
+Canaro's other orchestra continued to play in Paris, at the Florida and at the Thé Dansants that Harry Pilcer ran at the Hotel Claridge on the Champs-Élysées.
+In November Comœdia magazine published a glowing review of The Black Bottom Follies at the reopening of the Apollo, where the Canaro Orchestra was opening for Sam Wooding's Jazz players.

 In Buenos Aires the same year, from March through late September, Francisco Canaro recorded extensively for Odeon, with newcomer Agustín Irusta as his chansonnier.
 He also recorded a handful of tracks with Fugazot and Irusta singing duet.
 Canaro and Irusta recorded their last track that year on September 30.
 Canaro then decided to return to France, and bring the singers to support the Orchestra.
+He also brought his younger brother Mario who played the bandoneon.
 Canaro said in his memoirs that he did not travel as an engaged musician, or even as director, that he was "mostly on vacation".
 But it's possible Canaro was also there for business, as the Apollo had changed hands, and the Florida engagement was no more.

-Since October 5 the Canaro Orchestra sans Canaro played at the
+On October 5 the Canaro Orchestra sans Canaro debuted at the

 Teatro Maravillas in Madrid.
-But Demare was not with them, he was in Paris playing for one "Orquesta Granados".
-Francisco Canaro arrived in Paris in late October or early November, with Fugazot and Irusta in tow, and introduced them to Demare.
-All of them then traveled in Canaro's Renault from Paris to Madrid, and Canaro floated the idea of forming a Trío.
+After conquering France the Canaros were finally coming to Spain.
+But Demare was not with them, he stayed in Paris playing for one "Orquesta Granados".
+Francisco Canaro arrived in Boulogne-sur-mer on October 18 on the Cap Polonio, and in Paris soon after, with Fugazot and Irusta in tow.
+The group reunited then traveled from Paris to Madrid in Canaro's Renault, and Canaro floated the idea of forming a Trío.
+Demare was just over 21-years old.

-Gardel was in town too, singing at the Royalty.
-He spent New Year's Eve with Canaro and the Trío sang that night with Gardel.
+Gardel returned from Buenos Aires to Barcelona on November 9, and in early December he moved to Madrid where he sang at the Romea.
+The Morocho spent New Year's Eve with Canaro, and singing with the Trío.
 On Wednesday January 11, 1928, the Trío and the Canaro Orchestra organized a monster party in honor of Gardel.
-Three days later Gardel recorded Demare’s tango Dandy.
+Gardel then went back to Barcelona where three days later he recorded Demare’s tango Dandy.

 Along with their success in Madrid, came a recording contract.
 They moved to Barcelona and recorded their first track, Por el camino (Zamba del boyero), on February 28, 1928.
 For the next 3 years the Trío recorded for La Voz de su Amo, Gramophone UK’s subsidiary in Spain (His Master’s Voice).
 The critics loved their repertory full of Argentine folk songs, from Gatos to the "Pericón Nacional".
 Their recordings sold like hotcakes, "El boyero" was a hit and became one of their signature songs.